What is Product Discovery?

-Processes like customer interviews, collecting and managing customer feedback, surveys, and market research are used to help identify potential areas for new products.
+Product managers use customer interviews, surveys, and market research to collect and customer feedback and identify potential areas of improvement for new products.
 Once a potential area has been identified, it is important to build out a prototype of the product and test it with customers to make sure that there is demand for the product before investing in its development.

 Product discovery is important for two reasons: firstly, it helps companies identify trends in the market that they can capitalize on and secondly it helps them create a product that will be successful.

 - Learn & understand: The first step in product discovery is to define your customer.
 Who are they and what are their needs?

 - Define & decide: The second step is to identify the problem.
 What is the problem or pain point that you want to solve for your customers?

 - Ideate & prioritize: The third step is to prioritize ideas and solutions based on customer feedback, which creates and ideal solution.